GatorEducator/java-assignment-solution-100-01/README.md

 ## Program Output

-Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `DisplayOutput`.
-As long as your program adheres to all of the requirements for the assignment and passes all of the verification checks, your version may produce (partially) different output.
+Typing the command `gradle run` in the terminal window should produce the following output for the completed version of `DisplayOutput`.
+As long as your program adheres to all of the requirements for the assignment and passes all of the verification checks, your version should produce similar output.
+With that said, program output may vary according to, for instance, the name of the programmer and the date on which you ran the program.

 ```
+> Configure project :
+Configured GatorGradle 0.4.4

+> Task :compileJava UP-TO-DATE
+> Task :processResources NO-SOURCE
+> Task :classes UP-TO-DATE

 > Task :run
-Gregory M. Kapfhammer Tue Sep 04 11:22:42 EDT 2018
+Gregory M. Kapfhammer Sun Sep 08 22:29:56 GMT 2019
-Hello world.
+Hello World.
-Gradle is great.
+Gradle is Great.
-Travis is tremendous.
+Docker is Dynamite.

-BUILD SUCCESSFUL in 0s
+BUILD SUCCESSFUL in 1s
 2 actionable tasks: 1 executed, 1 up-to-date
 ```